serialscriptr/ImmyBotApiWrapper/README.md

 Use this project at your own risk especially if you are not exclusively running GET methods.
 Note that this module is also subject to frequent changes while
 I learn about the ImmyBot API through trial and error.

+# Endpoint Documentation
+To assist others who just want some documentation on the API as there is no official documentation (yet) I have started to document endpoints I am aware of [here](https://github.com/serialscriptr/ImmyBotApiWrapper/blob/main/ENDPOINTS.md)

 # Running the module
 For a quick way to load the module's functions into memory run the following
 > (new-object Net.WebClient).DownloadString('https://raw.githubusercontent.com/serialscriptr/ImmyBotApiWrapper/main/ImmyBot%20Web%20Api%20Wrapper/ImmyBotApiWrapper.psm1') | iex